-As indicated in the beginning of this chapter, the genetic improvement observed in many livestock and companion animal species over the years is truly remarkable.
+As indicated in the beginning of this chapter, the genetic improvement observed in many livestock and companion animal species is truly remarkable.
 Most of this genetic progress has been accomplished through selection, using the methods discussed here.
-Two technological and methodological developments, however, must be mentioned as turning points in the genetic trends observed in some species; these are the advent of artificial insemination and the mixed models.
-Seemingly, the development of high-density SNP panels and, more recently, next generation sequencing technologies and their application in genomic selection strategies promise to be the next turning point.
-Another new area of research and interest to commercial breeding programs refers to the genetic improvement of novel (and hard to measure) traits, such as feed intake and feed efficiency, methane emission, product quality (e.g., meat and milk fatty acids, and milk protein profile), and even animal behavior traits.
-Such phenotypic traits are generally measured or monitored using high-throughput phenotyping (HTP) techniques based on digital sensor technologies [92, 93], such as image analysis and computer vision [94], and infrared spectroscopy [95].
+Two technological and methodological developments however must be mentioned as turning points in the genetic trends observed in some species; these are the advent of artificial insemination and the mixed models.
+Seemingly, the development of high density SNP panels and, more recently, next generation sequencing technologies and their application in genomic selection strategies promise to be the next turning point.
+This new era for animal breeding and genetics will require a different profile of animal breeders, requiring not only knowledge of population and quantitative genetics, classical statistical and computational methods, but also some more modern statistical and computational methods based on hierarchical modeling [23, 88], nonand semiparametric methods, and machine learning techniques [60, 89].
+It is indeed a very exciting time to work in animal breeding!